Fragile X Syndrome

 Key Mechanisms

-- Loss of the FMRP protein results in abnormal synaptic plasticity and neuronal development.
+Loss of fragile X mental retardation protein (FMRP) disrupts synaptic plasticity and neuronal development.

-- The absence of FMRP disrupts regulation of mRNA translation at synapses, impairing cognitive function.
+Deficient FMRP impairs regulation of mRNA translation at synapses, causing abnormal neural connectivity.

 | Involvement | Details |